Billy Casper: Golf course design and management

 After his professional career, Casper was a designer for many golf courses, such as The Highlands, The Palm, and Eagle Crest in Sun City Summerlin, Nevada.
-He also designed the Hidden Oaks Golf Course, 9 holes of a beloved Par 3 in a residential neighborhood just north of Santa Barbara, CA. As of 2017.
-Chula Vista Golf Course, designed by Billy Casper, is a par 73 with three par 5's on the front nine and two on the back.
+He also designed the Hidden Oaks Golf Course, 9 holes of a beloved Par 3 in a residential neighborhood just north of Santa Barbara, CA. Chula Vista Golf Course, designed by Casper, is a par 73 with three par 5's on the front nine and two on the back.
 Billy Casper Golf (BCG) is one of the largest privately owned golf course management companies in the United States, with roughly 150 owned or managed courses in their portfolio.
-Billy Casper Golf annually hosts the "World's Largest Golf Outing" – a national golf outing fundraiser benefiting military charities.
+BCG annually hosts the "World's Largest Golf Outing" – a national golf outing fundraiser benefiting military charities.

 Acting

 Casper had a cameo appearance in the movie, Now You See Him, Now You Don't.

 Billy's Kids

 Casper was active in charitable work for children and hosted fundraisers, including an annual tournament at San Diego Country Club for "Billy's Kids".